 - Embrace: Embrace pet insurance agency covers your pet in the event of an illness or injury.
 Embrace also offers routine and preventive care coverage for your pet.

-- Figo: Figo pet insurance base plans cover emergency care, surgery, and more.
-This includes coverage for diagnostics, treatment, and prescriptions to help your pet feel better.
-Our Wellness Powerup covers exams, vaccines, and other routine care for happy and healthy pets.
+- Figo: Figo pet insurance base plans cover emergency care, surgery, etc. This includes coverage for diagnostics, treatment, and prescriptions to help your pet feel better.
+In addition, our Wellness Powerup covers exams, vaccines, and other routine care for happy and healthy pets.

 - Trupanion: We will now cover all new injuries and illnesses.
 The hospital will get paid directly, so you don’t have to worry about reimbursement.
 And we will continue to pay for your pet’s care for the rest of their life.

 - Petplan: PetPlan offers comprehensive coverage that includes health advice from licensed vets in the U.S. and Canada.
 We have a 4.5 out of 5-star rating on Trustpilot, which means our customers are happy with our service.
 Plus, there are no fees or add-ons, and you can cancel your policy.

 - Nationwide: Nationwide’s plans start from $35/month, and you can use any vet.
 This policy already protects more than a million pets.

 - American Modern Insurance Group: American Modern Insurance Company can help pay for your dog’s or cat’s costs if they get sick or hurt.
 If your pet needs to go to the vet, the insurance company will pay up to 90% of the bill.

 - Independence American Insurance Company: Independence American Insurance Company helps you quickly get coverage for your pet.
 We also have some of the best policies in the industry, with shorter waiting periods and better coverage for curable pre-existing conditions.
 You can also get optional add-on policies to meet your specific needs.